Princess Feodora of Saxe-Meiningen: Two World Wars

 With the outbreak of World War I, Henry was dispatched to the Western Front, while his wife opened a small hospital to treat wounded soldiers.
 By this stage, relations between him and his wife had deteriorated; Henry believed Feodora enjoyed complaining about being sick and seeing doctors.
 He wrote that her illness "consists mainly in complete lack of energy and mental apathy", and complained that "she grossly exaggerates her illnesses and causes me and others quite unnecessary anxiety".
 Henry died in 1939.

 After the war concluded with Germany's defeat, Feodora's father's rule over the Duchy of Saxe-Meiningen was ended.
 Her post-war life is mostly unknown, and records of her subsequent medical history have mainly been lost.
 She spent her final years at the Sanatorium Buchwald-Hohenwiese, near Hirschberg, Silesia, in what is now southwestern Poland.
-She committed suicide on 26 August 1945, dying shortly after World War II ended.
+She died by suicide on 26 August 1945, killing herself shortly after World War II ended.
 In describing Feodora's life, the historian John Van der Kiste writes that "the princess who had so desperately wanted children of her own had instead continued to battle with constant physical ailments, insomnia and severe depression, and endured many years of ill-health similar to that of her mother".